Dr Marianne Johnson (firstname.lastname@example.org)

 - In week 3 you had the opportunity to leave feedback on the course.
 Responses from 117 students were received.
 These were mainly positive; a summary can be found here.

-- Towards the end of the course you will have another opportunity to leave feedback on the course.
+- Towards the end of the course you had another opportunity to leave feedback on the course.
+Responses from 71 students were received.
+These were generally very positive; a summary can be found here.

 FAQIf you have questions about the course that are not answered on this page, then let me know.
 If the answer is of interest to everyone, then I'll post it here.
 Here are some common concerns to get us started: